sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : LaTeX3 programming conventions
+Short desc    : LaTeX3 programming conventions
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL 1.3
+License      : LPPL 1.3
-Описание     : The l3kernel bundle provides an implementation of the LaTeX3
+Descript     : The l3kernel bundle provides an implementation of the LaTeX3
              : programmers' interface, as a set of packages that run under
              : LaTeX 2e.
 The interface provides the foundation on which the
              : LaTeX3 kernel and other future code are built: it is an API for